javierarce/NYC/README.md

-Places I'd like to visit in my upcoming trip to NYC.
+I'll be spending September in NYC.
+Here are some of the places I'd like to visit.
 [Suggestions are welcomed](https://github.com/javierarce/NYC/issues)!

 # Events